All Episodes

 Anybody trading with the United States, right?

-Well, that might be China and India.
+Well, that would be China and India.

 No more buying oil.